sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 <br>

-#### <a name='get-contacts-between-timestamps'>Get the Contact History of a Subject between 2 Timestamps</a>
+#### <a name='get-contacts-between-timestamps'>Get the Contact History of a Subject between Two Timestamps</a>

+Here is an example of retrieving the contact history of a subject between two timestamps.

-The response structure is similar to the response for the "Get the most recent 5 contact records of a subject" example.
+**Note:** The response structure is similar to the response for the [Get the Most Recent Contact Records of a Subject example](#get-five-most-recent-contacts).
 Therefore, it is omitted.

 **Request**
 ```